-group school

 Nature of concern/disclosure

-Please include where you were whe what did the child say or do and wh a disclosure, what you saw, who else was there,
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

-· ·

 Time & date of incident:

-Who are you passing this information on to?
+Who are you passing this information to?
 Name:

 Position:

-[Ensure that if there is an injury thing [Make it clear if you have a raised a
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-Your signature:

-Time form completed:
+Your signature: Time form completed: Date: